jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 I want to lie.
 To tell him everything's fine, that I'm just stressed about school, that I'm having a great time.

-But Maya's voice is in my head: *Be honest.*
+But Maya's voice is in my head: *be honest.*

 "I'm sorry," I say quietly.
 "You're right.
 I've been distracted."